ibm-cloud-docs/vpc/vsi-profile-details-accelerated.md

 accelerators are tuned for AI workloads, including inferencing, fine-tuning, and large-scale training.
 The solution is paired with the 4th Generation Intel® Xeon® Scalable processors.

-[Select availability]{: tag-green} This solution also runs with {{site.data.keyword.cloud}} cluster networks.
-The cluster network implementation for the
-Hopper generation of accelerators runs atop eight accelerated NICs, providing a total aggregate cluster throughput of 3.2 Tbps.
+This solution also runs with {{site.data.keyword.cloud}} cluster networks.
+The cluster network implementation for the Hopper generation of accelerators runs atop eight accelerated NICs, providing a total aggregate cluster throughput of 3.2 Tbps.
 The solution also provides RoCEv2 to support RDMA-based workloads.
 For more information, see [About cluster networks](/docs/vpc?topic=vpc-about-cluster-network).